What If We Told You That You Could Wear Clothing Made From Cannabis?

 The land required to cultivate hemp is much lesser, almost half the area required to grow cotton.
 Also, hemp can produce three times more fibre than cotton in the same land.
 Briefly, hemp cultivation and production would not put undue stress on our planet.

-Hemp fabric is active against microbes in nature, this makes your clothes stay clean for a longer period and prevents it from developing odour causing bacteria.
+Hemp fabric is active against microbes in nature, this makes your clothes stay clean for a longer period and prevents it from developing odor-causing bacteria.

-Due to its antimicrobial property, hemp is much stronger and more durable than most natural textile fibres.
-Unlike garments made from other material, which become distorted with multiple uses, hemp clothing holds its shape and lasts much longer!
+Due to its antimicrobial properties, hemp is much stronger and more durable than most natural textile fibres.
+Unlike garments made from other materials, which become distorted with multiple uses, hemp clothing holds its shape and lasts much longer!

-By choosing Hemp, you make the right choice for yourself and the planet!
+By choosing Hemp fabrics, you make the right choice for yourself and the planet!